 - Reliable and responsible, and always acts honestly and with integrity

 - Well-organized and thorough, paying close attention to detail

-Utilizing and developing all of these qualities will enable you to establish a strong, cordial and candid landlord/tenant relationship.
+Utilizing and developing all of these qualities will enable you to establish a strong, cordial and candid landlord/tenant relationship when renting your home.

 Pros and cons of short-term vs. long-term renting

-There are many reasons to rent out your property, but deciding how to rent it out can be just as challenging as deciding who to rent it to.
+There are many reasons to rent out your property, but deciding how to rent your house can be just as challenging as deciding who to rent it to.
 How do you know which is the best choice for you?